 By preventing the terrorists from carrying out their intended attack on Washington D.C, these brave passengers and crew gave their lives to save countless others.

-And while we as Americans can never truly repay our debt to the passengers and crew of Flight 93, this National Memorial is a deservedly appropriate tribute to their story.
+And while we as Americans can never truly repay our debt to the passengers and crew of Flight 93, this National Memorial is an appropriate tribute to their story.

 To paraphrase President Lincoln’s remarks during the Gettysburg Address, “we can never forget what they did here”.